edwindvinas/interpreter/README.md

 ## Interpreter notices

-* The interpreter accepts only symbols (variable/function identifiers) that are one character long (because hashmaps are hard :P)
+* The interpreter accepts only symbols (variable/function identifiers) that are one character long (because hashmaps in C are hard :P)
 * The language is function scoped

 ## Design questions